SymmetryLens: Unsupervised Symmetry Learning via Locality and Density Preservation: Introduction

-\textbf{Stationarity.} The first natural characteristic of a symmetry is the preservation of the underlying distribution.
-In other words, the original data and the transformed version should have approximately the same distribution.
-In the case of images, this means that the joint distribution of all pixels should be invariant under translation of pixels.\footnote{Ingoring boundary effects, which we will return to below.} In the general, continuous case, this means that the underlying stochastic process that generates the data should be ``stationary'' under the action of the symmetry group, which we will assume to be a Lie group.
-Although such a stationarity may not be obvious to the naked eye, once one knows the candidate symmetry group, one should be able to confirm the behavior.
+\textbf{Invariance. } The first natural characteristic of symmetry is the preservation of the underlying distribution.
+In~other words, the~original data and their transformed version under a symmetry map should have \emph{approximately} the same distribution.
+In~the case of images, this means that the joint distribution of all the pixel activations should be invariant under the global translation of pixels (ignoring boundary effects).
+For a general symmetry group action (beyond translations), such an invariance may not be obvious to the naked eye, but, once one knows the underlying symmetry, one should be able to confirm the behavior.
+(In the \emph{continuous} case, one views data samples as sample functions or realizations of an underlying continuous \emph{stochastic process}, and~a stochastic process with the required invariance property is called a \emph{strongly stationary} process under the action of the symmetry group.
+Apart from the theoretical setting in Section \ref{section:data_model}, in~this paper, we restrict our attention to the discretized version of such a continuous underlying symmetry.)

-As emphasized in, e.g., \cite{desai2022symmetry}, the space of all density-preserving maps for a multi-dimensional dataset is large and includes maps that one would not normally want to call symmetries, so simply seeking density- (or distribution-) preserving maps will not necessarily allow one to discover symmetries.
-This property, nevertheless, is a characteristic that a symmetry transformation should satisfy.
-Implementing a loss function that gives a measure of the departure from the expected behavior will help us discover distribution-preserving transformations.
+As emphasized by \citet{desai2022symmetry}, the~space of all the density-preserving maps \citep{ozakin2011density} for a multidimensional dataset is large and includes maps that one would not normally want to call symmetries, so simply seeking density- (or distribution-) preserving maps will not necessarily allow one to discover symmetries.
+This property, nevertheless, is a reasonable characteristic to expect from a symmetry transformation.
+Implementing a loss function that measures the degree of density preservation will help us to achieve transformations with this~property.